oddlama/gentoo-install/README.md

 and only allow root to login.

 You can provide keys that will be written to root's `.ssh/authorized_keys` file.
-This will allow you to directly continue your setup with infrastructure management software such as ansible or [simple_automation](https://github.com/oddlama/simple_automation).
+This will allow you to directly continue your setup with your favourite infrastructure management software.

 ### (Optional) Additional packages

 You can add any amount of additional packages to be installed on the target system.
-These will simply be passed to a final `emerge` call before the script is done, and autounmasking will also be done automatically.
+These will simply be passed to a final `emerge` call before the script is done, where autounmasking will also be done automatically.
 It is recommended to keep this to a minimum, because of the quite "interactive" nature of gentoo package management ;)

 ### Troubleshooting